 By investing in secure and reliable video conferencing software, you and your colleagues can stay connected and have high quality meetings from anywhere.
 The Lifesize app is streamlined and built to enhance all the different ways your team communicates — from one-on-one audio and video calls to full-scale company meetings among thousands of people in multiple locations.

 Having screen- and content-sharing capabilities in the conference room can transform your meeting space into a collaboration hub.
 Lifesize Share ultrasonically pairs your laptop to the meeting room display for easy and secure wireless screen sharing, leaving both users and IT admins happy.
+Adding visual aids to a presentation has never been easier!
 And a robust online meeting recording solution like Lifesize Record and Share makes it easy to send out a recording with a meeting recap or practice your presentation before the big day.

 No matter how big or small your team is, any meeting is greatly improved by using an enterprise-grade video conferencing camera rather than just a built-in laptop webcam.
 Built for plug-and-play simplicity and designed to connect you with your teams, Lifesize equipment is the 4K quality, easy-to-use video conferencing hardware you’ve been searching for.
 With systems that scale from small huddle rooms to large conference rooms and boardrooms, we have a solution tailored for the unique spaces throughout your offices.

-Becoming a good presenter isn’t easy — but with the right technology and right mind-set, you can become the presenter you always thought you could be.
+Becoming great at public speaking isn’t easy — but with the right technology and right mind-set, you can become the presenter you always thought you could be.